Viki-coding/GAA_STORE/README.md

 9. Encouraging Engagement
 Mailchimp Integration: We have designed an eye-catching newsletter signup form with benefits like "Be the First to Know About New Arrivals and Deals."

-Social Media Integration: Displays our instagram and facebook clickable icons for social platforms in the footer to foster community engagement.
+Social Media Integration: Displays our facebook clickable icon in the footer to foster community engagement.

 Future: Add color-coded statuses for products (e.g., "In Stock," "Low Stock"). under admin superuse section User testimonials from All Ireland and county players